 Bank Nifty options on a weekly basis were first introduced a few years back and have become quite popular among traders.
 The idea was to encourage more traders in the Nifty to give greater depth and to ensure that risk is reduced with lower time to maturity.
 In the last couple of years, the Nifty weekly bank options have been attracting interest from traders and from retail investors as a low-cost method of trading the Bank Nifty options.
 Let us look at some Bank Nifty trading techniques and how to trade in bank Nifty weekly options.
 Let us also look at the best bank nifty trading strategy in the current market.
+Before this, however, it is important to know a little bit about the Bank Nifty and the weekly trading options that you may conduct as a trader.

 Unlike the normal Bank Nifty options that mature on the last Thursday of every month, the Bank Nifty options have a weekly maturity.
 Of course, they have a similar lot size for trading consisting of 40 units per lot and the weekly options will mature on the last Thursday of every week.
 At any point of time, there will 7 weekly options that will be open for trading.
 Here is how traders can benefit from the use of Weekly Bank Nifty options.